jpegleg/jpegleg-lib/README.md

 # jpegleg-lib
-Clone a bunch of jpegleg repos.
+Clone a collection of repos from github.
+Some of mine, some I love.